Insect wing: Phasmatodea

 Stick insect have forewings that are tough, opaque tegmina, short and covering only the base part of the hindwings at rest.
 Hindwings from costa to Cubitus are tough and opaque like the forewings.
 The large anal area are membranous and folded in fan-like manner.
 There are no or very few branching in stick insect wing veins.

 Dermaptera

-Other orders such as the Dermaptera (earwigs), Orthoptera (grasshoppers, crickets), Mantodea (praying mantis) and Blattodea (cockroaches) have rigid leathery forewings that aren't flapped while flying, sometimes called tegmen (pl. tegmina), elytra, or pseudoelytron.
+Other orders such as the Dermaptera (earwigs), Orthoptera (grasshoppers, crickets), Mantodea (praying mantis) and Blattodea (cockroaches) have rigid leathery forewings that are not flapped while flying, sometimes called tegmen (pl. tegmina), elytron (pl. elytra), or pseudoelytron.

 Hemiptera

 In Hemiptera (true bugs), the forewings may be hardened, though to a lesser extent than in the beetles.
 For example, the anterior part of the front wings of stink bugs is hardened, while the posterior part is membranous.
 They are called hemelytron (pl. hemelytra).
 They are only found in the suborder Heteroptera; the wings of the Homoptera, such as the cicada, are typically entirely membranous.
 Both forewings and hindwings of Cicada are membranous.
 Most species are glass-like although some are opaque.
 Cicadas are not good fliers and most fly only a few seconds.
 When flying, forewing and hindwing are hooked together by a grooved coupling along the hindwing costa and forewing margin.
 Most species have a basic venation as shown in the following picture.